"Jan. 25, 2013 -- The FDA has approved Oxytrol for Women, the first over-the-counter treatment for overactive bladder in women 18 and older.

 COMMON BRAND NAME(S): Vesicare

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using solifenacin and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 Additional VESIcare Information